bitwiseworks/python-os2/Doc/library/logging.handlers.rst

    .. method:: emit(record)

       If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a newline terminator.
+The record is then written to the stream followed by :attr:`terminator`.
 If exception information is present, it is formatted using :func:`traceback.print_exception` and appended to the stream.

    .. method:: flush()